-A vein condition is anything that affects the circulation in your veins.
+A vascular condition is anything that affects the circulation in your veins.
 These are the vessels that return oxygen-depleted blood to the heart.
-The major vein conditions we treat are Peripheral Arterial Disease, Varicose Veins, Spider Veins, Venous Ulcers, and Deep Vein Thrombosis (DVT).
+The major vascular conditions we treat are Peripheral Arterial Disease, Varicose Veins, Spider Veins, Venous Ulcers, and Deep Vein Thrombosis (DVT).
 If you suffer from any of these conditions, contact Houston’s Vascular Treament Doctor, Dr. Ayar Today!

 An abnormal buildup of fluid in tissues called edema is what causes swelling in the legs.
 In some cases, edema that results in painful swollen legs and ankles can be caused by lymphatic dysfunction.